What is collaborative learning? Definition, benefits & examples

 collaborative learning

-Collaborative vs. cooperative learning: What is the difference?
+Collaborative learning vs cooperative learning: what’s the difference?

-In fact, cooperative learning is a type of collaborative learning, which is why at first glance, the two might seem similar.
+Cooperative learning is a type of collaborative learning, which is why, at first glance, the two might seem similar.
+Both approaches involve people working together towards a shared learning goal, but they differ in how that work is structured and carried out in practice.

-To think about collaborative learning in terms of roles within an organisation, in software development, a group of junior developers has a task to learn a new framework, then develop part of a program while using it.
-Each developer has their own part of the code to develop, but their work will only be successful if everybody learns and performs their part properly.
-Even though each person has a separate role in the work, the entire group has a stake in the success of others.
+To think about cooperative learning in terms of roles within an organization, consider a software development team.
+A group of junior developers is tasked with learning a new framework and developing part of a program while using it.
+Each developer has their own section of the code to complete, but their work will only be successful if everybody learns and performs their part properly.
+Even though each person has a separate role, the entire group shares responsibility for the final outcome.

 The benefits of collaborative learning